 Getting started - Helping you during periods of financial difficulty

-Our Hardship Assistance Team has helped AMP customers and their guarantors dealing with injury, illness, unemployment, death of a loved one, relationship breakdown or when they are struggling to support their family because of an extenuating circumstance.
+Our Hardship Assistance Team has helped AMP customers and their guarantors dealing with injury, illness, unemployment, death of a loved one, relationship breakdown, natural disaster recovery or when they are struggling to support their family because of an extenuating circumstance.

 It can be difficult to reach out for help.
 When you do, it’s important to try to be open and as realistic as you can be about your financial position.
 We’ll be compassionate in trying to understand your situation and finding ways we can help.
 Together with you, we’ll look at: